TFT LCD: Advanced fringe field switching (AFFS)

 This is an LCD technology derived from the IPS by Boe-Hydis of Korea.
 Known as fringe field switching (FFS) until 2003, advanced fringe field switching is a technology similar to IPS or S-IPS offering superior performance and color gamut with high luminosity.
 Color shift and deviation caused by light leakage is corrected by optimizing the white gamut, which also enhances white/grey reproduction.
 AFFS is developed by Hydis Technologies Co., Ltd, Korea (formally Hyundai Electronics, LCD Task Force).

 In 2004, Hydis Technologies Co., Ltd licensed its AFFS patent to Japan's Hitachi Displays.
 Hitachi is using AFFS to manufacture high end panels in their product line.
 In 2006, Hydis also licensed its AFFS to Sanyo Epson Imaging Devices Corporation.

 Hydis introduced AFFS+ which improved outdoor readability in 2007.

 Multi-domain vertical alignment (MVA)

 It achieved pixel response which was fast for its time, wide viewing angles, and high contrast at the cost of brightness and color reproduction.
-Modern MVA panels can offer wide viewing angles (second only to S-IPS technology), good black depth, good color reproduction and depth, and fast response times due to the use of RTC (Response Time Compensation) technologies.
+Modern MVA panels can offer wide viewing angles (second only to S-IPS technology), good black depth, good color reproduction and depth, and fast response times due to the use of response time compensation (RTC) technologies.
 When MVA panels are viewed off-perpendicular, colors will shift, but much less than for TN panels.

 There are several "next-generation" technologies based on MVA, including AU Optronics' P-MVA and AMVA, as well as Chi Mei Optoelectronics' S-MVA.